 The information contained in this article is not designed to address specific situations.
 If you have questions concerning this topic, you should consult with legal counsel for advice on fact specific matters.

 Robin Foret is a Managing Member at Seltzer, Chadwick, Soefje & Ladik, PLLC, and is Board Certified in Labor & Employment Law by the Texas Board of Legal Specialization.
-Robin Foret is a frequent speaker and writer on employment law compliance topics.
+She is a frequent speaker and writer on employment law compliance topics.
 She also provides training for companies to assist them comply with federal and state employment laws.
-She can be reached at email@example.com or by telephone at (469) 626-5358.
-You may also visit the website for more information about our law firm’s services at www.realclearcounsel.com.
+She can be reached at firstname.lastname@example.org or by telephone at (469) 626-5358.

 See New York v.
 U.S. Dep’t of Labor, No. 20-CV-3020 (JPO), 2020 WL 4462260 (S.D.N.Y., Aug.
 3, 2020) (invalidating § 29 C.F.R 826.20 because the Department of Labor exceeded its authority and did not sufficiently explain its positions).